Exposing your skin to the sun is essential

 The energy from its rays is converted by the skin into physical strength and stamina.

-Those animals are intelligent enough to take just the sun they need, then get out of its radiance.
+These animals are intelligent enough to take just the sun they need, then move away from its radiance.

 Untanned skin is unhealthy